-12 Processes and Procedures
+12.0 Processes and Procedures

-Pre-Application
+Pre-application

-12.0.1 It is not always possible for the Council to give details regarding the likely S106 agreement at this early stage of a development due to the level of detail needed to calculate some financial contributions.
-However, pre-application discussions enable the Council to clarify policy requirements and key considerations which will be prudent to the negotiations and inclusions of any future S106 agreement.

-12.0.2 It is likely to be possible to outline draft heads of terms at the stage, at the very least to give an indication of the type of contributions that may be requested, and to aid viability studies to be submitted with the planning application if the applicant raises viability as a potential issue.
-However, where details are not known, particularly if an outline application is to be submitted, the Council may have to generate estimates of any expected developer contributions by scaling up or down similar historic, policy-compliant schemes which were considered, at this early stage, to have a similar level of impact.

-12.0.3 Where the Council identifies that contributions may be sought by other bodies, such as Hertfordshire County Council or the NHS for example, the applicants should consult those bodies themselves and be aware that this may incur further pre-application fees.
+- 12.1 It would not be possible for the Council to give details regarding the likely S106 agreement at this early stage of a development.
+However, pre-application discussions enable the Council to clarify policy requirements and key considerations which will be prudent to the negotiations and inclusions of any future S106 agreement. - 12.2 It is likely to be possible to outline draft heads of terms at the stage, at the very least to give an indication of the amount of contributions that may be requested, and to aid viability studies to be submitted with the planning application if the applicant raises viability as a potential issue.
+However, where details are not known, particularly if an outline application is to be submitted, the Council reserves the right to base expected developer contributions on policy-compliant schemes. - 12.3 Where the Council identifies that contributions may be sought by other bodies, such as Hertfordshire County Council or the NHS for example, the applicants should consult those bodies themselves and be aware that this may incur further pre-application fees.
 Alternatively, the Council can provide estimates but these would be heavily caveated and could not be used by the applicant in later viability assessments to argue that a scheme is unviable and that contributions should be reduced accordingly.